His Royal Highness Prince Sultan bin Salman bin Abdulaziz, President of SCTH

-5. To facilitate access to various funding resources.
+5. Facilitate access to diversified funding resources.

 Ø Knowledge Building (expertise and experience transference):

-Ø Supervision (decentralization of national tourism administration)
+Ø Supervision (decentralization of national tourism administration):

 Tools and implementation mechanisms:

-- Exploratory visits to distinguished experiences.
+Exploratory visits to the distinct experiences.

 Partners in the program:

-The success of the program relies on a number of partners in the regions, and they are;
+The success of the program relies on a number of partners in the regions, and they are:

 Ø Tourism development councils: